“While the Lily white shall in love delight

 While they’re primarily highly-toxic to cats, it’s best to keep them away from dogs too.
 If you have pets, why not substitute lilies for Easter Cattleya Orchids.
 It’s also a white, spring flower and with Easter still in the name—you won’t miss the lilies!

-Easter lilies symbolize new life, new beginnings, and motherhood, making them the perfect spring flower to give and receive.
+As the traditional flower of Easter, these classy little lilies joyfully symbolize new life, new beginnings, and motherhood, making them the perfect spring flower to give and receive.
 (Assuming you’re not a cat!)

-Lilies also symbolize purity and grace across numerous religions, and even in Greek mythology.
+Similar to their sister flower the Calla Lily, Easter Lilies also symbolize purity, grace, and hope across numerous religions, and even in Greek mythology.

 Now that the spring festivities are over, what should you do with your Easter Lily plant?